Early Life and Education of Ben Affleck: A Complete Timeline

 In 2014, Ben Affleck engaged in a discussion about the relationship between liberal principles and Islam during an appearance on Real Time with Bill Maher.

-In 2015, Ben Affleck, Jennifer Garner, and their children began regularly attending United Methodist Church services in Los Angeles.
+From 2015, Ben Affleck, Jennifer Garner, and their children were regularly photographed at Methodist church services in Los Angeles.

 In 2016, Ben Affleck filmed an endorsement for Rezpect Our Water, an online petition to stop construction of the Dakota Access Pipeline.